 When you use a completely automatic camera setting, your machine will do its best to get the exposure right.
-In other words, the camera will try to make a sufficient amount of light reach the sensor, so that the picture will not be completely black.
+In other words, the camera will try to make a sufficient amount of light reaching the sensor so that the picture will not be completely black.

-Cameras have 3 ways to increase the amount of light the sensor records:
+Cameras have three ways to increase the amount of light the sensor records:

 - Reduce the f-stop number, which is not an option in phones and some cameras

-- Increase the sensitivity of the sensor (ISO) which is possible, but it has limitations that we will discuss in the next paragraph
+- Increasing the sensitivity of the sensor (ISO) is possible, but it has limitations that we will discuss in the next paragraph

 - Increase the amount of time the light flows towards the sensor (shutter time)

-In difficult situations, phones and compact cameras will invariably increase shutter time.
+In difficult situations, phones and compact cameras will invariably increase the shutter time.

 Motion blur is a two-faced phenomenon.
-In fact in can be caused by:
+In fact, it can be caused by:

 - The subject actually moving in the scene